 Extraction of WFC3/IR slitless spectra depends on an accurate determination of the diffuse background light that is observed in all grism exposures.
 The two-dimensional structure in the background of WFC3/IR grism exposures is caused primarily by overlapping grism spectral orders that are vignetted at different locations within the detector field of view and by the spectrum of the diffuse background.
 Both hstaxe and slitlessutils can be used to locate and extract spectra of individual sources from calibrated images and perform wavelength calibration, background subtraction, flat fielding, and absolute flux calibration for the extracted spectra.
+For examples of how to preprocess WFC3/IR data and extract 1D spectra, see the hstaxe Jupyter notebooks.

 A more accurate background subtraction can be achieved by using separate images for each of these background components: zodiacal light, He I emission, and scattered light.
 These components are shown for G102 and G141 in Figure 8.9 and Figure 8.10, respectively.
 The He I component is due to a 1.083 μm emission line in the Earth's upper atmosphere and often appears in exposures obtained while the spacecraft is outside of the earth's shadow (see Section 7.9.5).
 The intensity of this airglow line varies on timescales of an orbit or even a single sample sequence.
 Scattered light produces a different structure, having bypassed the grism to reach the detector.
 WFC3 ISR 2015-17 presented a file containing all three component images for G141 and two of the component images for G102 (zodiacal light and He I emission) and an algorithm for applying them to observed WFC3/IR grism data.
 Images of all three background components for both IR grisms and software to background-subtract grism datasets are now available on the WFC3 Grism Resources webpage.
 Further discussion of the modeling and removal of background components are given in WFC3 ISR 2017-01 and WFC3 ISR 2020-04.
+See WFC3 ISR 2023-07 for more details regarding background subtraction with hstaxe.